pranal02/Capstone_PowerBI/README.md

 Measure for Total Uploads:

 Create a measure to calculate the total number of uploads and represent this value using card visuals.
-Decomposition Tree for Rank-wise Categories:
+Decomposition Tree for Rank-wise C
 Create a decomposition tree to visually represent rank-wise categories.
 Blank Navigation Button: